LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 1. Ensure that you have the latest release version of pz-rail-base installed
 2. If you have a specific package whose docstrings are incorrect, try upgrading to the latest released version of that package (or possibly downgrading, if you've installed via git clone.)

-If you are still having issues, please notify #pz-rail.
+If you are still having issues, please notify the RAIL team.
 You can also use the documentation of the corresponding class-based RAIL stage to identify the correct parameters.